Motor racing-FIA moves to rule out repeat of Hamilton's Breonna Taylor T-shirt | Sports-Games

 Hamilton, the sport's only Black driver, had said on Thursday that he would not stop campaigning for racial equality and using his platform to raise awareness of issues close to his heart.
 He recognised, however, that the FIA had "certain limits that they feel they have to work within".

 "People do talk about sport not being a place for politics.
-Ultimately it's human rights issues and in my opinion that is something we should be pushing towards," he said then.
+Ultimately it's human rights issues and in my opinion that is something we should be pushing towards," he said.
 "Lots of rules have been written for me over the years and that hasn't stopped me."

 ALSO READ